TheDiamondYT1/pe.thediamondyt.tk/_wiki/api/realms/endpoints/WorldInfo.md

 * `state` is the open state of the realm.
   * `CLOSED` the realm is offline
   * `OPEN` the realm is online
+* `daysLeft` is the amount of days before your realm expires
 * `maxPlayers` is the maximum amount of players who can join the realm.

 I did not pay for my realm and used the free trial, that's why some things are `null`.
 I will update this data some other time.